Johan-Hagman/Markdown-CLI/README.md

 ## 🛠️ Development & Contributing

+🚧 Tests are not yet implemented in this version, but will be added in a future release to ensure robustness and reliability.

+📌 Planned tests include:

+Valid Markdown files with tables

+Markdown files without tables

+Handling of non-Markdown files

+Directory not found or empty

 💡 **Want to contribute?** Fork the repo, open issues, or submit pull requests.

 ### Run locally for development: